Do Large Code Models Understand Programming Concepts? Counterfactual Analysis for Code Predicates: Counterfactual Analysis for Programming Concept Predicates

 \subsection{Requirements}

 We now describe the requirements, and related challenges, for generating counterfactual programs~\cite{abid2022meaningfully}.

-\begin{enumerate}[itemsep=0.25ex,topsep=0.25ex,leftmargin=1.5em] \item \textbf{Correctness:} A counterfactual is considered correct if it achieves a desired outcome.
+\begin{enumerate}[itemsep=0.25ex,topsep=0.25ex,leftmargin=1.5em] \item \textbf{Correctness:} A counterfactual needs to correctly solve the original task.
 For programs, this would mean that the perturbed program should still be able to solve the task described by the instructions.
 We use the task's attribution function to verify this condition.
 Specifically, for a model $\mathsf{M}$, a counterfactual pair $x,x' \in \mathcal{X}$, associated problem description $h \in \mathcal{H}$ and corresponding attribution function $\mathsf{A}$, we ensure that $|O_{h\times i}| > 0 \;\; \forall i \in \{x,x'\}$.

 \item \textbf{Validity:} The generated counterfactuals also need to be valid, i.e., they need to pertain to real-world constraints.
 This means that the perturbed programs should be syntactically correct.
 Furthermore, they should be ``natural,'' i.e., in distribution with programs seen in the software development pipeline~\cite{hindle2016naturalness}.